Is spray painting kitchens a good idea?

 I’m a great advocate of spraying but it needs to be in the right place.
 I was just finding kitchens and general trim work was taking longer spraying with all the masking than brushing.
 Also people don’t want the kitchen out of action for a week with masking over cupboard openings.
 Plus you can’t touch up sprayed doors with a brush without it showing.

 There is nothing wrong with spraying high adhesion wood primers on kitchen cabinets.
 The world’s most successful custom kitchen manufacturers have been doing this for years.
 A beautifully primed kitchen is a marvel to behold for the painter and the client alike.
-And there is nothing wrong with spraying doors and drawers to a finish, if the client is set on a sprayed finish.
+And there is nothing wrong with spraying doors and drawers to a finish, if the client really wants a sprayed finish.
 (And smooth laminate does come up brilliantly if sprayed.)
 But once you start erring towards spraying the whole kitchen, every time, regardless, the maths and convenience don’t usually add up.

 So what is the perfect balance, if someone wants their kitchen sprayed?